dekim2324/budget-app/README.md

 #### Todo:
 1. Create and connect to a db
-2. Create a front-end for sign-up & log-in
+2. Set up authentication/authorization and connect to db
-3. Set up authentication/authorization and connect to db
+3. Create a front-end for sign-up & log-in
-3. Test that each user is getting the right data
+4. Test that each user is getting the right data
-4. Create a full functioning front end
+5. Create a full functioning front end
-5. Pull in right data for each user pt.2
+6. Pull in right data for each user pt.2
-6. Use charts to make it visually appealing
+7. Use charts to make it visually appealing

 _Bonus:_
 Write tests for a 100% coverage rate